-- c.The ground slopes greater than 1%, the area uphill from the edge of the gravel distribution bed shall not be included in the calculations for the required basal area. - d.
-Areas beyond the distal end of the gravel bed shall not be included in the calculations for the required basal area for systems exceeding 1% slope.
+- c.
+For ground slopes greater than 1 percent, the area uphill from the edge of the gravel distribution bed shall not be included in the calculations for the required basal area. - d.
+Areas beyond the distal end of the gravel bed shall not be included in the calculations for the required basal area for systems exceeding 1 percent slope. - 10.
+Configuration - a.
+The toe of the sand fill shall follow contour, and shall not deviate more than 0.25 feet (3 inches) in elevation per 100 foot run.

-10. Configuration

-Figure 13.3e Contour Conformance
+Figure 13.3e - Contour Conformance

-b.
+- b.
 The sand fill configuration shall extend a minimum of 24 inches level from the edge of the distribution bed on all sides, then uniformly slope as determined by the mound dimensions.
-On the slopes greater than 2%, the 24 inch dimension may be reduced to 12 inches (minimum) on the uphill side of the distribution bed only.

-11. Soil Cover
+On the slopes greater than 2 percent, the 24 inch dimension may be reduced to 12 inches (minimum) on the uphill side of the distribution bed only. - 11.
+Soil Cover - a.

-- a.
 A minimum of 6 inches in depth after settling over the gravel bed portion of the mound and over the remainder of the sand portion. - b.
-Mounded to a height of 12 inches after settling at the midsection of the gravel - c.
+Mounded to a height of 12 inches after settling at the midsection of the gravel bed. - c.
 The distal ends and uphill sides soil cover width requirements are 4 feet - d.
-Downslope soil cover shall conform to Table 13.3d.
+Downslope soil cover shall conform to Table 13.3d. - e.
+The quality of the soil structure and texture (USDA Classification) shall be at least equal to that of the topsoil existing on the site.

-Table 13.3d Mound Downhill Soil Cover Requirements
+Table 13.3d - Mound/At-Grade Downslope Soil Cover Requirements